Emmen, Netherlands: Geography

-Demography
+Demographics

 The municipality of Emmen has some 107,000 inhabitants, with 56,000 living in the city of Emmen.
 Compared to some 3,000 inhabitants in the nineteenth century, this illustrates Emmen's rapid growth in the past 150 years.

 Sports

 The city's football club FC Emmen plays their home games in De Oude Meerdijk.

 Every year a big cycle racing criterium called Gouden Pijl, where all the big names in bicycle sport come to Emmen for this event.
 Besides the bicycle race itself, the Gouden Pijl also includes cultural events like pop-concerts, etc. In 2008, the comeback concert of The Schizo's, the infamous local punk-band from the 1980s, was organized during the Gouden Pijl.